-On 10 May 2016 and 24 March 2016, Moody's affirmed the A2 and A1 credit rating of CLP Holdings and CLP Power Hong Kong respectively with stable outlooks.
+On 30 December 2016, Moody's affirmed the A2 and A1 credit rating of CLP Holdings and CLP Power Hong Kong respectively with stable outlooks.
 The credit ratings reflect (i) the large earnings contributions from CLP Power Hong Kong, which has strong and predictable cash flows and operates in a highly stable regulatory environment, the CLP Group's strong financial profile, well-managed debt maturities and sound liquidity profile, supported by good access to the domestic and international bank and capital markets.
 At the same time, Moody's noted significant business exposure outside Hong Kong, carbon transition risks and increasing capital spending of CLP Power Hong Kong with reduced regulatory rate of return.
 On 1 June 2020, Moody’s affirmed A1 credit rating of CAPCO with stable outlook.
 This rating reflects the company’s predictable cash flow and low-risk business profile, which are underpinned by its robust power purchase agreement with CLP Power Hong Kong and the stable regulatory environment in Hong Kong.